mattgathu/blog/posts/2021-01-08-books-reading.md

 The music of our lives stops, and we are left half-stepping through it, not understanding the new rhythm of our existence.

+## Why I Am so Clever

+![why-i-am-so-clever-cover][why-i-am-so-clever-cover]

+A collection of three "essays" by Nietzsche.

+I struggled through Nietzsche's writing, especially his pompous style and sense of self-importance.

+I however watched [a Jordan Peterson's interview][jp-interview] and it all started to make sense to me.
+I started to understand why Nietzsche was fascinated with "mundane" things as food, place and climate.
+I reviewed my relation with food as an example and realized how a long time and paid no detail to it but that changed over the last year as I tried to be lean.
+I reflected on the effects of alcohol, good and bad.
+It all slowly started to make sense.
+I'm writing this in Nanyuki, a rather cold place at night and in the mornings.
+I noticed how this weather has changed my routine, I no longer have early mornings nor late nights.
+It's too cold for that.

+Nietzsche has other profound (_simple_) ideas which he doesn't dwell a lot upon but which I found useful.
+Notably is **amor fati**.
+It reminds me of selflessness, meditation and the acceptance that comes with it.
+Of not trying to change everything around you but of accepting and being at peace with it.

+On that note, I realized I probably will never fully fathom Nietzsche and his philosophy but that's amor fati in a way.

+> I take flight almost always to the same books, really a small number, those books which have _proved_ themselves precisely to me.

+> In all this - in selection of nutriment, of place and climate, of recreation - there commands an
+> instinct of self preservation which manifests itself most unambiguously as an instinct for
+> self-defense.

+> these little things - nutriment, place, climate, recreation, the whole casuistry of selfishness -
+> are beyond all conception of greater importance than anything that has been considered of
+> importance hitherto.

+> I know of no other way of dealing with great tasks than that of play: this is, as a sign of
+> greatness, an essential precondition.

+> My formula for greatness in a human being is amor fati: that one wants nothing to be other than
+> it is, not in the future, not in the past, not in all eternity.

 [naval-almanack-cover]: /images/naval-almanack-cover.jpg
 [notes-on-naval-almanack]: /2021/01/08/notes-naval-almanack.html
 [zikora-cover]: /images/zikora-cover.jpg